Clinton Kelly’s fabulous sweet potato burgers are a hit in our house, definitely the best veggie burgers we’ve ever had! Vegan.

 - Peel, and chop the sweet potatoes.
 Toss with cumin, paprika, garlic and olive oil.
 Season with salt and pepper.
 Lay on a parchment lined tray, and bake for 30-35 minutes.
 Remove from the oven, and let cool for 5 minutes.

 - Add sweet potatoes, diced red onion, chickpeas, and vegan Worcestershire to the food processor.
 Pulse until combined.
+Scoop the mixture into a large bowl and add the cashews and rolled oats.
+Form the mixture into patties.

 - In a large saute pan, cook burgers in coconut oil over medium heat for 5-6 minutes per side, or until lightly browned.